 Rear-end collisions often result in whiplash, the most frequently caused car accident injury.
 The sudden jerk of the head and neck can damage neck muscles and ligaments.

 Broken ribs and collapsed lungs can come from blunt force trauma suffered during an accident, as well as internal organ damage and internal bleeding.

 The legs, feet, arms, and hands are regularly wounded.
 Injuries can range from lacerations to fractured bones.
 Even if a driver or passenger wears a seatbelt, his or her extremities could sustain injuries by colliding with objects in the vehicle, such as a window, seat, steering column or dashboard.
-Extremity injuries are especially common in motorcycle, bicycle and pedestrian accidents in Fairfax.
+Extremity injuries are especially common in motorcycle, bicycle, and pedestrian accidents in Northern Virginia.

 It is important to hire a lawyer to help you navigate Virginia’s contributory negligence rule.
 When evaluating your case, a car insurance company may deny your claim if it believes a courtroom would likely assign you contributory negligence for the accident.
 Virginia’s strict rule may encourage insurance companies to deny claims or refuse to negotiate better settlements.
 Hiring an attorney could be in your best interests if you fear an insurance company taking advantage of you during the claims process.

 How long after an automobile accident can you file a claim in Northern Virginia?